 As a result, reaching parity in the areas of underutilization will need to be addressed through turnover in the current staff with no general change in the overall staff levels of each job category.

-GBT will ensure that its Human Resource staff and all managers fully understand the areas of under utilization and work to close the identified gaps (predominantly focusing on increasing the participation of women in the identified areas) through the recruiting process when a position opens and through internal promotions when the opportunities arise.
+GBT will ensure that its Human Resource staff and all managers fully understand the areas of underutilization and work to close the identified gaps, with an emphasis on increasing the participation of women service and maintenance personnel (including drivers), GBT's largest underutilized group, through the recruiting process when a position opens and through internal promotions when the opportunities arise.